mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - Your original images, especially the 'big header' image may influence the colour scheme you want to use.
 - always keep in mind the contrast between your text and any background colour (see below).

-## Testing
-- [Validate your HTML](https://validator.w3.org/#validate_by_upload) and [validate your CSS](https://jigsaw.w3.org/css-validator/#validate_by_upload).
-Fix any problems.
-- Colour contrast - check that that each colour/tint has a strong contrast with your text colour.
-Test each section colour by using [Lea Verou's Contrast ratio checker](http://contrast-ratio.com/).
-You are looking for a AAA (green) pass for each section.

-## Colour resources

-- [Coolors.co](https://coolors.co/) - a really good colour palette chooser.
-- [Adobe colour wheel](https://color.adobe.com/create/color-wheel/) - you may also want to try out this colour tool which helps you come up with colour palettes for your site.
-- [CSS for Backgrounds](http://cssreference.io/backgrounds/) - a reference site for all the ways we can control backgrounds in CSS.

-## Are you up to date?
-Before you start Task 2 [use the Task 1 check list](rwd-task1-checklist.html).
-Have you completed everything?

-- Fix any problems before you continue.
-- Keep your browser window small - don't use it at full screen yet.
-We are still *mobile first*.

-For next week?
 ## Adding a responsive column

 - [Add the responsive column of content CSS](https://codepen.io/wilsondmmu/pen/PJQYZG)  illustrated in the lecture, creating the class `.container-content`